AI Automation for Small Business: 10 Workflows That Save 20+ Hours Per Week

 Workflow 3: Meeting → AI Transcription + Summary + Action Items → Calendar Task Creation

-The manual version: You take notes during the meeting, then spend 30–45 minutes afterward turning those notes into a summary, extracting action items, and creating tasks in your project tool.
+The manual version is where most people I talk to feel the pain most acutely.
+You take notes during the meeting, then spend 30–45 minutes afterward turning those notes into a summary, extracting action items, and creating tasks in your project tool.
+You had the meeting to get things done.
+Instead, the meeting generates more work.

 The automated version: